caputocode/concrete-jungle-api-app/README.md

 ## Acknowledgements

-I received inspiration for this project from voyage prive
+I received inspiration for this project from voyage prive and Lonely Planet websites.